Dental Crowns at Chapel Hill Family & Cosmetic Dentistry

 Dental Crown Before & After

 This patient came to our Chapel Hill dentist office bothered by the appearance of her smile.
-One of the front teeth was discolored and the two front teeth didn’t “match”.
+She had discolored teeth that didn’t match with the rest of her smile.
 Dr. Furgurson used ceramic tooth crowns to cover the front teeth for a natural-looking restoration.

 - Initial Visit – First, Dr. Furgurson or Dr. White will conduct a thorough examination of the teeth, gums, jaw joints, and other support structures.
 Using diagnostic x-rays, molds, and impressions, we look for hidden signs of decay, stress, and instability.
 This exam will help us to design a personalized treatment plan that will restore the tooth to optimal health and function.
 We will inform you of the various options you have for dental crowns and help you make the best choice for your long-term oral health and the aesthetics of your smile.

-- Tooth Preparation – Once the treatment plan is finalized, we will prepare the teeth by removing a small amount of the natural tooth structure to accommodate the dental crown.
-A temporary tooth cap will be placed on the tooth while the final restoration is being fabricated at the dental laboratory.
+- Tooth Preparation – Once we finalize the treatment plan, we will prepare the teeth by removing a small amount of the natural tooth structure.
+This will accommodate the dental crown.
+Then we will place a temporary tooth cap on the tooth.
+Next, we wait for the ceramist to fabricate the final restoration at the dental laboratory.

 - Final Restoration – In about 2 to 3 weeks, you will return to our Chapel Hill dentist office for the delivery appointment.
 Your dentist will try on the dental crown to ensure a proper fit.
 Then they will secure it for a permanent fit.
 Your final restoration will blend in naturally with the rest of your smile.